-Montpelier - Responsibility for the enforcement of the Code for all new and existing public buildings except daycare, health care, detention and correctional and residential board and care facilities, state owned buildings, high-rise buildings and the testing and reporting of fire protection systems by technically qualified people Putney - Responsibility for the enforcement of the Code for all existing public buildings except federally certified health care facilities, state owned building, and the testing and reporting of fire protection systems by technically qualified people.
+Bellows Falls - Responsibility for the enforcement of the Code for all existing public buildings except federally certified health care facilities, high-rise buildings, state owned buildings, and the testing and reporting of fire protection systems by technically qualified people.
+Bennington - Responsibility for the enforcement of the Code for all new & existing public buildings except federally certified health care facilities, high-rise buildings, state owned buildings, and the testing and reporting of fire protection systems by technically qualified people.
+(802-442-1037)